Anthony-Teh/zenconsulting/content/english/_index.md

     - client_image : "images/testimonial/panpac.jpg"
       name : "Ross McMillan"
-      designation : "Chief Financial Officer, Pan Pac" content : "Zen Consulting has always given balanced, and considered advice based on his wide experience in ERP Implementations.
+      designation : "Chief Financial Officer, Pan Pac" content : "Zen Consulting has always given balanced, and considered advice based on their wide experience in ERP Implementations.
 Their ability to give good governance and risk advice has been a vital cog in the Project’s success.
 Also their ability to help with practical and pragmatic advice for BAU has been much appreciated."

     # testimonial item loop
     - client_image : "images/testimonial/nbs.jpg"